Jain festivals: Roth Teej

 Roth Teej is celebrated on Bhadrapada Shukla Tritiya.
 On Roth Teej, the Jains are supposed to eat only one type of grain food, roth, once during the day.
 The festival is a reminder that material wealth is not important, only relinquishment leads to true happiness.

-Varshi Tapa or Akshay Tritiya Tapa

-Akshaya Tritiya is celebrated to commemorate Lord Adinath's ending of one-year fast by consuming sugarcane juice poured into his cupped hands.

-The first Jain Tirthankara Lord Rishabhdev completed of an austerity on 3rd day of the bright fortnight of Vaishakh month of Jain calendar after fasting for 13 months and 13 days continuously.
-People who performed austerity known as Varshi tapa regarding these event complete the austerity on this day by taking sugar-cane juice.

 Shrut Panchami

 Shrut Panchami is celebrated by Jains every year in the month of May commemorating Acharya Pushpadanta and Bhutabali.

-Posh Dashmi

-Posh Dashmi is the festival to celebrate the life of Parshvanatha.
+Kartika Purnima

+Kartika Purnima is an important religious day for Jains who celebrate it by visiting Palitana, a Jain pilgrimage centre.
+Thousands of Jain pilgrims flock to the foothills of Shatrunjay hills of Palitana taluka on the day of Kartika Purnima to undertake the auspicious yatra (journey).
+Also known as the Shri Shantrunjay Teerth Yatra, this walk is an important religious event in the life of a Jain devotee, who covers 216 km of rough mountainous terrain on foot to worship at the Adinath temple atop the hill.
+The day of Kartika Purnima is very significant in Jainism.Jains believe that Adinath, the first tirthankara, sanctified the hills by visiting it to deliver his first sermon.
+According to Jain texts, millions of sadhus and Sadhvis have attained salvation on these hills.